smonasco/Notes/README.md

 # Welcome to Notes!
 This is a simple RESTful app to store some notes in a Lucene index.

+Note: you may need enhanced privileges to run this app since it runs on port 80.
+If you prefer to use a different port, then pass in the port in the command line as a Java System property `-Dserver.port=_port_` before the jar like this:
+>java -jar -Dserver.port=8080 Notes-all.jar -t

 # Easiest Run it
 Navigate to build/libs and run the following
 >java -jar Notes-all.jar -t